Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 Background

-The 2.7-litre Carrera RS introduced for the 1973 model year was Porsche’s first 911-based homologation special.
-It spawned a series of dominant racing variants that annihilated the opposition.
+The 2.7-litre Carrera RS introduced for model year 1973 was Porsche’s first 911-based homologation special and spawned a series of dominant racing variants that annihilated the opposition.

 Less expected than its on-track success, the 2.7 RS also became a commercial hit.
 Porsche had only planned to build 500 units to qualify for the FIA’s Group 4 class.
-However, over 1500 were eventually sold.
-This enabled the model to go racing in Group 3 with its 1000-car stipulation.
+However, over 1500 were eventually sold which also enabled the model to go racing in Group 3 which had a 1000-car stipulation.

 For 1976, the FIA made several changes to the existing racing categories.
 Production requirements for the Group 4 Grand Touring class were reduced from 500 units in twelve months to 400 units in 24-months.

-The Group 5 Special Production Car class was for more heavily modified vehicles of the type that had already been homologated in Groups 1 through 4.
-Major changes were permitted so long as the standard bonnet, roof and door profile of the production car upon which they were based was retained.
+As for Group 5, that became a Special Production Car class for more heavily modified versions of machines that had already been homologated in Groups 1 through 4.
+Major changes were permitted so long as the standard bonnet, roof and door profile of the base car was retained.
 This led to Group 5 sometimes being referred to as a Silhouette formula.

 With Groups 4 and 5 in mind, Porsche created their second 911-based homologation special: the turbocharged 930.

-By this time, the firm were already experienced in the art of forced induction.
-Between 1972 and 1973, they had successfully campaigned the 917/10 and 917/30 Group 7 cars which were followed by the experimental 2.2-litre Carrera RSR Turbos of 1974.
+By this time, the firm was already experienced in the art of forced induction - between 1972 and 1973 they had successfully campaigned the 917/10 and 917/30 Group 7 cars which were followed by the experimental 2.2-litre Carrera RSR Turbos of 1974.

 Chassis

-930s were based around the 911’s standard steel unibody chassis.
+930s were based around the contemporary 911’s standard steel bodyshell.

 Suspension was lifted from the 1974 model year 3.0 Carrera RS.
-At the front it comprised MacPherson struts with lower wishbones, longitudinal torsion bars and anti-dive geometry.
+Up front were MacPherson struts with lower wishbones, longitudinal torsion bars and anti-dive geometry.
 The back end used semi-trailing arms with anti-squat.

-Bilstein shocks were fitted all round and anti-roll bars at either end.
+Bilstein shocks were fitted all round and along with an anti-roll bar at either end.

 Dual circuit brakes ran separate systems for each axle.
 Discs and calipers were sourced from the 2.7-litre Carrera.
 Disc diameter was 282.5mm front and 290mm rear.

-The forged light alloy wheels were supplied by Fuchs.
-15 x 7-inch rims were fitted at the front and 15 x 8s at the back.
-They were normally shod with Dunlop or Pirelli tyres.
+Forged light alloy wheels were supplied by Fuchs with 15 x 7-inch rims at the front and 15 x 8s at the back.
+These were normally shod with Dunlop or Pirelli tyres (205/50 and 225/50 respectively).

 Compared to the 1975 model year 911 2.7 Carrera, track was 60mm wider at the front and 108mm wider at the rear.